 - Retail value: How much you would pay to buy the car from a dealer.

 - Wholesale value: How much a dealer would pay to buy the car at auction.

 For detailed pricing information, check out sources such as Kelley Blue Book, Cars.com, TrueCar and Edmunds.
 Have all the relevant information ready when conducting research, including make, model and mileage.

-“I tend to tell people that looking on sites like Craigslist is a good option because you’ll see what the car is actually selling for in your area,” says Pour.
+“I tend to tell people that looking on sites like Craigslist is a good option because you’ll see what the car is actually selling for in your area,” Pour says.

-Next, compare your findings with the car’s residual value (an estimate of how much it would be worth at the end of the lease) stated in your lease agreement.
-The typical lease will combine the residual value with a purchase-option fee, if applicable, to estimate how much the leasing company will want to charge you to buy the car.
+Next, compare your findings with the car’s residual value, which is the estimate of how much the car will be worth at the end of the lease, stated in your lease agreement.
+Typically, leases combine the residual value with a purchase-option fee, if applicable, to estimate how much the leasing company will charge you to purchase the car.

 3. Shop around for financing

 The leasing company will likely want you to finance the purchase through it to squeeze out some extra profit with a markup.
 Don’t say yes until you’ve explored other financing options.
-You may be able to get a better interest rate at your own financial institution than with the leasing company or dealership, says Nathan McAlpine of CarMate, and there are no fees or penalties if you decide not to go with the leasing company.
+You may be able to get a better interest rate at your own financial institution than with the leasing company or dealership, says Nathan McAlpine, founder and CEO of auto broker CarMate, and there are no fees or penalties if you decide not to go with the leasing company.

 4. Let the leasing company make the first move